causa-sui-42/airflow_snowflake_data_pipeline/README.md

 # Airflow + Snowflake data pipeline
+### This project builds an end-to-end data pipeline using Apache Airflow and Snowflake.
+It covers both batch and simulated streaming ingestion, transformations, and basic quality checks.
 **The Goal of the project**: Extract data from a public API or CSV, load it into Snowflake (a staging table), transform it (into a fact/dim model), and validate with Airflow DAGs.

 Tools: